JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/quick_fix.md

 </tldr>

 A quick fix for a custom language supports the IntelliJ Platform-based IDE feature [Intention Actions](https://www.jetbrains.com/help/idea/intention-actions.html#apply-intention-actions).
-For the Simple Language, this tutorial adds a quick fix that helps to define an unresolved property from its usage.
+For the Simple language, this tutorial adds a quick fix that helps to define an unresolved property from its usage.

 ## Update the Element Factory
 The [`SimpleElementFactory`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/psi/SimpleElementFactory.java) is updated to include two new methods to support the user choice of creating a new property for the Simple Language quick fix.